The Bentley Historical Library will be closed on Friday, July 3, 2026 and Saturday, July 4, 2026 in observance of Independence Day.

 The Bentley Historical Library is open to all researchers, including the general public.

-Please see our Visiting page for hours and location.
-If you need help, please email us at bentley.ref@umich.edu or call the library at 734-764-3482!
+Please see our Visiting page for hours, location, and parking information.
+If you need help, please email us at [email protected] or call the library at 734-764-3482!

 Before You Visit

-• Each visitor must register for their own Bentley research account.
+• Each visitor must register for their own Bentley research account (including all group members).

-• Please register at home to allow more research time with material in the Reading Room.
-You can also register on our computers or fill out a paper form when you arrive.
+• Please register at home to allow more research time with your material (if needed, you can register on our computers or paper when you arrive).

-• If it is closer than 24 hours to your scheduled date/time, the online system will not let you make or edit an appointment.
-Please email or call if you need to change or cancel an appointment.
+• If it’s closer than 24 hours to your scheduled date/time, the online system may not let you make or edit an appointment.
+Please email [email protected] or call if you need to change or cancel an appointment.

 • Use your Bentley research account to request all material that interests you.

 • You don’t need to assign an appointment to every request.
 Please use that option to assign one or two boxes/items to your appointment or first day of research.
-We will place one box at your table so you may begin research right away.
+We’ll place one box at your table so you may begin research right away.

 When You’re Here

-• Please check into the Reading Room at the Welcome desk and check out with staff when you leave.
+• Please check into the Reading Room at the Welcome desk by letting them know you’re here for a research appointment.
+Let staff know when you leave.

 • To minimize distractions, please silence your phone.
 If you need to take a phone call, please use the foyer or step outside.

-• Pierpont Commons and the Duderstadt Center’s Mujo Cafe are a 5-10 minute walk from the Bentley if you would like a coffee or lunch break; we don’t have vending machines or a break room (please check their websites for open hours).
-If you bring food and need a space to sit, our courtyard outside the Reading Room has a few small benches, and the Lurie Biomedical Engineering Building across the street has Commons area with an atrium and seating.
+• Pierpont Commons and the Duderstadt Center’s Mujo Cafe are a 5-10 minute walk from the Bentley if you would like a coffee or lunch break (please check their websites for open hours); we don’t have vending machines or a break room.
+If you bring food and need a space to sit, our courtyard outside the Reading Room has a few small benches, and the Lurie Biomedical Engineering Building across the street has a Commons area with an atrium and other seating.

 • If you need research help during your visit, we have Reference archivists available — just ask!